ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 <details>
 <summary>Web Terminal Operator</summary>

+&NewLine;

 Install the web terminal operator by serching for 'web terminal' in the OperatorHub, take the defaults and click install.
+The web terminal operator allows you to run 'oc' commands in a terminal window in your browser, if you already have 'oc' installed you can skip this dependency and use your own terminal.

 </details>

 <details>
 <summary>IBM MQ Operator</summary>

 &NewLine;

-**1.** Use the YAML below to add the IBM Operator catalog, full details can be found here,
+**1.** Use the YAML below to add the IBM Operator catalog.
+This will allow you to find IBM MQ in the OpenShift operator hub, full details can be found here,
 https://www.ibm.com/docs/en/SSFKSJ_9.3.0/container/ctr-add-catalog-source.html

 &NewLine;